-Sue is a mediator, trainer and psychotherapist in private practice in Milwaukee, WI since 1983 mediating family and workplace disputes.
-Sue has over twenty five years mediation experience helping people engage in quality conversations on parenting plans (custody), divorce, disputes at work, improving teamwork, and conflict prevention.
-She teaches mediation at the University of Wisconsin-Milwaukee School of Continuing Education and as a guest at other Universities and training facilities.
+Sue Bronson is a private practice mediator, trainer and psychotherapist who has been mediating family and workplace disputes in Milwaukee, WI, since 1983.
+Bronson has over 25 years of mediation experience and helps people engage in quality conversations over a range of subjects including parenting plans (custody), divorce, work disputes, teamwork and conflict prevention.
+She teaches mediation at the University of Wisconsin-Milwaukee School of Continuing Education and as a guest at other universities and training facilities.

-Mediation Perspective: Mediation is a facilitated discussion on the important issues so people can resolve problems voluntarily.
-By sharing facts and the dilemmas each face, it results in informed decisions and a better relationship.
-I show opportunities to improve the communication and support a range of choices to meet everyone’s needs.
-In addition to written agreements, people often say they feel more confident and clear and have a better understanding of another’s perspective.
+Mediation Perspective: Mediation is a facilitated discussion on important issues, helping people resolve problems voluntarily.
+By sharing facts and dilemmas that each person faces, the result is more informed decisions and better relationships.
+Through mediation, there are numerous opportunities to improve communication and support a range of choices to meet everyone’s needs.
+In addition to written agreements, after mediation people often say they feel more confident and clear and have a better understanding of another’s perspective.